-- Evidence of the earnings/hours for the 4 weeks immediately prior to Commencement.
-Documentary Evidence must be in the same form as required for Pay Slip Verified Outcome Payments and uploaded into the Department's IT Systems, or - Evidence of the earnings/hours for the 4 weeks immediately prior to the significant increase (which must be in the same form as required for Pay Slip Verified Outcome Payments) and evidence that the Participant was employed in the same job immediately prior to commencement in Workforce Australia Services (this does not need to be payslip evidence, a statement from the Participant or Employer are also acceptable).
-All evidence must be uploaded into the Department's IT Systems when claiming the Outcome. - Enter a Vacancy in the Department's IT Systems and select the Pre-Existing Employment vacancy type.
+- Documentary Evidence of the Participant's Employment earnings/hours for the 4 week prior period must be uploaded to the Department's IT Systems at the time of claim and must be in the same form as required for Pay Slip Verified Outcome Payments. - Where the Provider chooses the 4 week period immediately prior to the Significant Increase, they must also upload evidence that the Participant was employed in the same job immediately prior to Commencement in Workforce Australia Services.
+This does not need to be pay slips, a statement from the Participant or Employer are also acceptable.